 When you become a PILI Intern, you join a class of over 100 law students and graduates serving the public interest through PILI that year.
 PILI also offers a range of social and networking opportunities as part of our Internship program.
 As a PILI Intern, you become part of a distinguished group of 4,000 law students and lawyers who have been PILI Law Student Interns or Graduate Fellows since PILI was founded in 1977.
 With PILI’s Alumni Network, you can stay connected to PILI throughout your career through educational, networking, service and leadership opportunities.

 Tips on making the most of your PILI Internship

 The value of a PILI Internship can be both personal and professional as you experience the world of legal aid, expand your network and gain practical legal skills.
 Tips compiled by agency supervisors and former Interns and Fellows can help you make the most of this valuable experience.
 Click here to download (pdf).

 Whether you are visiting Chicago for your Internship or you live here, we want to help you make the most of your time and money.
 We have collected information regarding Chicago summer housing, transportation, discounts to national and local vendors, and Chicago-area events.
 Find additional resources »

 Each Friday, PILI spotlights one Intern or Fellow and the work they are doing on our Facebook page.
 This is a great way to introduce yourself to the Illinois legal community.
 If you would like to be featured in a spotlight, please contact Communications & Events Manager Lauren Harper.

-If you have any other questions about your Internship, or if you require special assistance, auxiliary aids, or other accommodations to fully participate in the PILI Law Student Internship Program, please contact PILI Program Associate Brent Page by email or by phone at 312-832-5128.
+If you have any other questions about your Internship, or if you require special assistance, auxiliary aids, or other accommodations to fully participate in the PILI Law Student Internship Program, please contact PILI Program Manager Brent Page by email or by phone at 312-832-5128.